The Best Argentina Itinerary: How to Spend 2 Weeks in Argentina

 What to do in Buenos Aires

-Do a free walking tour: I did this free walking tour through Recoleta and it’s an excellent option for budget travelers.
-But there were so many people in the group, and we constantly had to wait for everyone to come together.
-If you’re looking for a more personal and interactive tour, pay for a smaller group tour.
-You’ll learn a lot more from a tour like this.
+Join a free walking tour: I did this free walking tour through Recoleta, and it was great.
+But there were so many people in the group, and we constantly had to wait for everyone.
+If you’re looking for a more personal tour, pay for a smaller tour like this.

 Visit the La Baco neighborhood.
 Caminito Street is a famous pedestrian street and alleyway in La Boca.
 It’s known for its brightly painted buildings and street art.
 It’s become a huge tourist attraction, so expect crowds.

 Go to San Telmo Market.
-San Telmo Market (or Mercado) is a vibrant market in a huge warehouse-type building.
-There are many restaurants, bars and lots of music.
+San Telmo Market is a vibrant market in a huge warehouse-type building.
 Sundays are the most popular and can get overly busy – I suggest avoiding it on the weekend.
 I went on a Friday, and it was awesome!

-Go for a steak at a Parrilla.
+Eat steak at a Parrilla.
 Argentina is famous for its world-renowned steaks.
 I can confirm that they are incredible.
 The best I’ve had.
-You’ll need to have a booking as the good ones have limited availability.
 I went to Grandes Carnicerias del Plata in San Telmo and highly recommend it.

 Today, you’ll leave the hustle and bustle of the capital and head down to the southern tip of Argentina: Patagonia.

 I don’t suggest more than 2 nights in El Calafate.
-The glacier is the main attraction in El Calafate, and you’ll need a full day to visit it.
+The glacier is the main attraction here, and you’ll need a full day to visit it.

 How to get to El Calafate